Composition of nested embeddings with an application to outlier removal

 \subsection{Proof of {contraction bounds}}

-\begin{proofof}{Lemma~\ref{lem:expanding}} Let $\neigh$ be as defined in line 2 of the algorithm and let the $u_i$ and $K_i$ be as defined in lines 6 and 7 of the algorithm.
-We divide into cases. \begin{enumerate} \item If $x,y\in S$, then $\distp{\alpha(x)}{\alpha(y)}= \distp{\alpha'(x)}{\alpha'(y)}\geq d(x,y)$ because $\alpha_S$ is expanding \item If $x,y\in K_i$ for some $K_i$ defined in line 7 of the algorithm or if $x\in K_i,y=\neigh(u_i)$, their embeddings differ only on the coordinates associated with $\alpha_i$, so we have
+\begin{proofof}{Lemma~\ref{lem:expanding}} Let $\neigh$ be as defined in line \eqref{def-gamma-full} of the algorithm and let the $u_i$ and $K_i$ be as defined in lines \eqref{ui-def} and \eqref{def-ki} of the algorithm.
+We divide into cases. \begin{enumerate} \item If $x,y\in S$, then $\distl{1}{\alpha(x)}{\alpha(y)}= \distl{1}{\alpha'(x)}{\alpha'(y)}\geq d(x,y)$ because $\alpha_S$ is expanding \item If $x,y\in K_i$ for some $K_i$ defined in line \eqref{def-ki-full} of the algorithm or if $x\in K_i,y=\neigh(u_i)$, their embeddings differ only on the coordinates associated with $\alpha_i$, so we have

-where the second line is by definition of $\alpha_i$ and the last line is because $\alpha_X$ is expanding. \item If $x\in S,y\notin S$, then let $y\in K_i$ for some $i$ as defined in line 7 of the algorithm and let $u_i$ be the center for this $i$ defined in line 6.
+where the second line is by definition of $\alpha_i$ and the last line is because $\alpha_X$ is expanding. \item If $x\in S,y\notin S$, then let $y\in K_i$ for some $i$ as defined in line \eqref{def-ki-full} of the algorithm and let $u_i$ be the center for this $i$ defined in line \eqref{ui-def-full}.
 This implies that $\alpha(x)$ and $\alpha(y)$ differ only on coordinates associated with $\alpha'$ and $\alpha_i$.

-where the second line is by definition of $\alpha'$ and $\alpha_i$, the third is by cases 1 and 2 of this lemma, the fourth is by the power mean inequality, and the fifth is by the triangle inequality. \item If $x\in K_i,y\in K_j$ for some $K_i,K_j$ defined in line 7 of the algorithm.
-Let $u_i,u_j$ be the centers of these sets as defined in line 6 of the algorithm.
+where the second line is by definition of $\alpha'$ and $\alpha_i$, the third is by cases 1 and 2 of this lemma, and the fifth is by the triangle inequality. \item If $x\in K_i,y\in K_j$ for some $K_i,K_j$ defined in line \eqref{def-ki-full} of the algorithm.
+Let $u_i,u_j$ be the centers of these sets as defined in line \eqref{ui-def-full} of the algorithm.
 Note that $\alpha(x)$ and $\alpha(y)$ differ only on the indices associated with $\alpha',\alpha_i$, and $\alpha_j$.
 Thus we get

-where the second line is by definition of the three embeddings, the third line is by cases 1 and 2 of this lemma, the fourth is by the power mean inequality, and the fifth is by the triangle inequality. \end{enumerate} \end{proofof}
+where the second line is by definition of the three embeddings, the third line is by cases 1 and 2 of this lemma, and the fifth is by the triangle inequality. \end{enumerate} \end{proofof}

+{Note that if we were to use Algorithm \ref{alg:nest} to nest embeddings into more general $\lspace{p}$ spaces, we can use the same analysis as above, but rather than adding the distance between the concatenated vectors, we will need to raise the distances to the power of $p$, add them, and take the sum to the power $1/p$.
+Then by applying the power mean inequality we will get that contraction is at most $\shrink$ on all pairs of points and at most $1$ on pairs in $S$.}